-The volumetric boundaries are rendered using the normal projected tetrahedron algorithm, without considering the contribution of Δt on the opacity.
-Also, a constant color is assigned to each volumetric boundary.
-Here, a technique similar to Maximum Intensity Projection (MIP) can be employed to sort the interval volumes, not according to the viewing rays, but according to their priorities (the time here) to bring an important interval volume at a specific time step to the forefront.
-We will show some images using MIP in next section.
+The volumetric boundaries are rendered using the normal projected tetrahedron algorithm, without the contribution of Δt on the opacity.
+Here, the boundary interval volumes are sorted, not according to the viewing rays, but according to their priorities (the time here) to bring an important interval volume at a specific time step to the forefront.
+This priority-based sorting technique